activedecay/show/shows/show.md

 . style subtitle
 make friends

 #
+. font .05 left
+. y .3
+. line-height 1.5
+Take the approach assuming that it will be no problem to deal with you later.
+. font .05 center
+Lead with respect.
-. font .05
+. font .05 left
-take approach not prob to deal with respect they'll let you know they're willing to felt resp apprec and bond move with that and be happy thanks i enjoyed being here
+They'll let you know they're willing to work with you again.
+They felt respted by you.
+They appreciated you, and felt a bond.
+Move through your life with that and be happy!
+. font .05 right
+Thanks, I enjoyed being here.